dronebo/MissionTasker/README.md

 Drone.bo MissionTasker forked from diydrones repo

 Make this one for specifics tasks and communication for URUS_AP system.
+All changes made by drone.bo team developers will be under LICENSE(GPLv3) and pulled to diydrones/ardupilot repo.

 #License (GPLv3)